-Cancer type affects quality of care survivors receiveFebruary 14th, 2013 in Cancer
+Cancer type affects quality of care survivors receiveFebruary 14, 2013 in Medicine & Health / Cancer

 (HealthDay)—Compared with control patients without cancer, survivors of some cancers receive different quality of care on certain chronic and acute indicators, according to research published online Feb.
 11 in the Journal of Clinical Oncology.